 The manager also administers strata insurance and deals with brokers and directly with insurance companies as necessary to obtain the most effective and economical coverage for the owners corporation.

-The manager will also submit strata insurance claims, schedules repair work and provides general advice and options to members in relation to public liability issues.
+The manager also submits strata insurance claims, schedules repair work, and provides general advice and options to members in relation to public liability issues.
 This ensures that necessary processes are undertaken for strata insurance cover and record-keeping against possible future claims for public liability.

-Lastly, the owners corporation manager schedules grounds maintenance and liaises with caretakers, gardeners and tradespersons to ensure that grounds are maintained to members’ requirements.
+Lastly, the owners corporation manager schedules grounds maintenance and liaises with caretakers, gardeners, and tradespersons to ensure that grounds and common property are maintained to members’ requirements.

 For more information, please contact us.
-Ace Body Corporate Management is a team of experienced qualified strata experts who have been engaging in strata management for years.
+ACE Body Corporate Management is a team of experienced qualified strata experts who have been engaging in strata management for over 25+ years.
 We understand every state's strata regulations and have branches across Australia.
-If you have any enquires or are looking for a professional strata management service, don't hesitate to contact us
+If you have any enquires or are looking for a professional strata management service, don't hesitate to contact us.